inmation/WebStudio-docs/ReferenceDocs/widgets/form/README.md

 }
 ```

 The `onSubmit` action gets invoked when the `Submit` button is clicked.
 The input message `payload` is an array containing the `id` and `value` of each input entry.
-If the input entry contains more than one input values, the `value` will be an array or values.
+If the input entry contains more than one input values, the `value` field will be an array or values.

 ```json
 [